OmniSharp/omnisharp-vim/README.md

 The `:OmniSharpHighlightEcho` command can be used to find out what type of symbol is under the cursor.
 See the [wiki](https://github.com/OmniSharp/omnisharp-vim/wiki/Highlighting-configuration) for the full list of symbol types, and configuration details.

-**Note:** Text property highlighting is only available when using the stdio server, not for HTTP server usage.
-Check the [wiki](https://github.com/OmniSharp/omnisharp-vim/wiki/Highlighting-configuration#legacy-highlighting) for how to highlight when using the HTTP server, or older Vim/neovims.
+**Note:** Full semantic highlighting uses Vim's text properties and neovim's namespaces, and is only available when using the stdio server, not for HTTP server usage.
+Check the [wiki](https://github.com/OmniSharp/omnisharp-vim/wiki/Highlighting-configuration#legacy-highlighting) for how to configure the simpler regex-highlighting when using the HTTP server, or older Vim/neovims.

 ## Diagnostics